nais/doc/docs/auth/entra-id/README.md

 ## Consume an API

 If your application needs to consume another API secured with Entra ID, you need to acquire a token.

-There are two types of flows for requesting tokens, depending on the use case:
+There are two types of flows for acquiring tokens, depending on the context of the request:

 ### Consume on behalf of employee

 This flow is for machine-to-machine requests _on behalf of_ an employee end-user.

-To consume an API secured with Entra ID on behalf of an employee, you'll need to exchange their token for a new token:
+To consume an API on behalf of an employee, you'll need to exchange their token for a new token:

 ```mermaid
 graph LR